 Starting an HVAC business from scratch sounds tempting, and the reality for many trade professionals is that half the fun of owning an HVAC business is building it from the ground up.

-However, if you’re not sentimental and just want to start, you could consider purchasing an existing business.
+However, if you’re not sentimental, don’t want to create a HVAC business plan, and just want to start, you could consider purchasing an existing business.
 If you’re after an HVAC business for sale, Australia is a land of opportunity.
 With such a profitable trades sector, there are many already successful businesses whose owners are looking to move on or finish up in the industry and retire.
 If this sounds like a great idea, we thoroughly recommend asking around and seeing if there are any HVAC businesses for sale before you commit to founding one.

 If you’re determined to start one from scratch, we’ll cover the costs of starting a new HVAC business in the next section.